 Worcester

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Worcester local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Worcester, on the River Severn, is a historic cathedral city with a rich heritage and riverside setting.
+Overview ⁞ Worcester, on the River Severn, is a historic cathedral city with a rich heritage and riverside setting.
 Worcester Cathedral dominates the skyline, while the city centre combines medieval streets, Georgian buildings, and modern shopping areas.
 The Severn provides scenic riverside walks and parks, with Diglis Basin and Worcester Racecourse adding leisure spaces.
 Surrounding countryside includes farmland, villages, and historic estates, making Worcester a district that blends heritage, riverside charm, and rural surroundings.

+Who governs Worcester?
 The local authority for this district is: Worcester City Council - responsible for district-level services.
 Since Worcestershire is a two-tier area, county-level services are handled by: Worcestershire County Council.

 Constituencies in Worcester